0xdefaceme/demo/README.md

 This project is licensed under the MIT license.
 We highly value outside contributions and will merge them as quickly as possible.
 If you're looking for work, check the [issues](https://github.com/0xdefaceme/demo/issues).
-If you have any other questions, write us to tim@0xdeface.me or alberto@0xdeface.me.
+If you have any other questions, write tim@daubenschuetz.de or open issues.
 Happy hacking!